menkhus/falco/README.md

 Checks command line or, a file list of software programs for known security defects documented in the National Vulnerability Database.
 Matches a project name and version name to CPE URIs in the NVD database.

 optional arguments:
   -h, --help            show this help message and exit
   -b, --build_environment
                         for use in build environments, return fail if items
                         found
-  -c --config     setup vfeed database for use after every update -C [CVE], --CVE [CVE]
+  -c --config     setup vfeed database for use after manual database update -C [CVE], --CVE [CVE]
                           display a CVE entry
   -d [VFEED_DATABASE], --vfeed_database [VFEED_DATABASE]